Peek (mobile Internet device): Company

-Peek was founded in 2007 by three of the first four employees at Virgin Mobile USA: Rob Gray (Virgin's first head of product marketing), CEO Dr. Amol Sarva (Virgin's first head of non-voice applications and its finance director), and John Tantum (its first Employee and first President).
-The company had offices in New York City, New Delhi, India, Nanjing, China and staff in Arizona, California, and Toronto.
+Peek was founded in 2007 by three of the first four employees at Virgin Mobile USA: Rob Gray, Virgin's first head of product marketing, CEO Dr. Amol Sarva, and John Tantum, Virgin's first employee and first President.
+The company had offices in New York City, New Delhi, India, Nanjing, China, and staff in Arizona, California, and Toronto.

 Peek software and cloud

 Peek's product is a family of applications for mobile devices that major device producers license and pre-install onto systems.
-These applications include push email, IM and chat, social networking apps, synchronization and backup, and other mobile features.
-These apps are tailored to the lower-cost and simpler hardware that dominates the global phone market, and rely on the Peek cloud architecture to offload computing and storage from the phone to the cloud.
+These applications include push email, Instant Message and chat, social networking apps, synchronization and backup, and other mobile features.
+These apps are tailored to the lower-cost and simpler hardware that dominates the global phone market and rely on the Peek cloud architecture to offload computing and storage from the phone to the cloud.

 History

-In September 2008, the original Peek email device was launched in the United States and was sold at the price of US$99.00.
+In September 2008, the original Peek email device was launched in the United States and was sold at the price of USD$99.00.
 On September 12, 2008, Peek received its first review in a major outlet when David Pogue called it "sweet", "simple" and "elegant", and predicted that Peek's model would win "quiet, gradual popular acceptance by normal people".

-In April 2009, Peek launched their second device, the Peek Pronto, which supported Push email ('instant' delivery), Microsoft Exchange, increased support for email attachments (PDFs, DOC and pictures), and unlimited texting support.
+In April 2009, Peek launched their second device, the Peek Pronto, which supported Push email ('instant' delivery), Microsoft Exchange, increased support for email attachments (PDFs, DOC, and pictures), and unlimited texting support.

 TwitterPeek is a mobile device that allows users to send and receive tweets using Twitter.
 It is the first Twitter-only mobile device.
 It went on sale on November 3, 2009.
-Its price was set at US$100.00 and came with six months of service.
-The service cost $8.00 monthly, but users could also pay $200.00 upfront for lifetime service.
+Its price was set at USD$100.00 and came with six months of service.
+The service costs USD$8.00 monthly, but users could also pay USD$200.00 upfront for lifetime service.

-In 2010, Peek refreshed its lineup with Peek 9, adding Facebook, Twitter and other social and news features.
+In 2010, Peek refreshed its lineup with Peek 9, adding Facebook, Twitter, and other social and news features.

-In 2011, the first 3rd party handsets launched from fast-growing producers such as MicroMax in India.
+In 2011, the first 3rd party handsets were launched by fast-growing producers such as MicroMax in India.
 The Peek software brings smartphone features to these low-cost handhelds.

 In 2012, Peek announced that it was going to end support for all Peek devices and instead shift its attention to the cloud.